-Given the problems and related negative experiences users may encounter in interactions with intelligent systems, supporting users in such situations has been recognised as a crucial challenge for HCI and related fields [4, 11].
+Given the problems and related negative experiences users may encounter in interaction with intelligent systems, supporting users in such situations has been recognised as a crucial challenge for HCI and related fields [4, 12].

-A particular concept which has received attention in this context is seamfulness [1, 2, 23].
-Seamful (in contrast to seamless) technology design makes system properties apparent to users [8].
-In terms of intelligent systems, a seamful approach might expose (part of) the algorithmic decision-making at work in the interface [23].
-For example, Eslami et al. [16] developed a prototype to illustrate the users aware of possible biases introduced by the algorithm.
+A particular concept which has received attention in this context is seamfulness [1,2,25].
+Seamful (in contrast to seamless) technology design makes system properties apparent to users [9].
+In terms of intelligent systems, a seamful approach might expose (part of) the algorithmic decision-making at work in the interface [25].
+For example, Eslami et al. [17] developed a prototype to illustrate the effect of algorithmic decision-making on the content users get to see.
+Another solution has been presented by Munson et al. [40], who built a tool to make users aware of possible biases introduced by the algorithm.

 Another substantial body of work focuses on helping users make sense of intelligent systems, for example through explanations.
-Such explanations often target the algorithmic decision-making process or a particular output instance [36] and their potential benefits have been investigated in diverse studies (e.g. [9, 10, 28, 30, 31, 35, 36], also cf. [1]).
+Such explanations often target the algorithmic decision-making process or a particular output instance [44] and their potential benefits have been investigated in diverse studies (e.g. [10, 11, 31, 35, 36, 43, 44], also cf. [1]).

-A third related line of research investigates interactivity of machine learning: Here, users and their feedback and corrections to the system are an integral part of the machine learning process (see [13] for a review of the field).
-Related, Sarkar [40] introduces the term "metamodels" to describe models about machine learning models as structure for interaction.
+A third related line of research investigates interactivity of machine learning: Here, users and their feedback and corrections to the system are an integral part of the machine learning process (see [14] for a review of the field).
+Related, Sarkar [48] introduces the term "metamodels" to describe models about machine learning models as structure for interaction.
 In particular, these metamodels seek to facilitate user understanding and assessment of the correctness of the system's workings.

 As an overarching view on interaction with intelligent systems, Alvardo et al. [2] propose the concept of "algorithmic experience".
-This concept includes fostering awareness of algorithmic decisionmaking and how it works and deliberately activating or deactivating algorithmic influence.
+This concept includes fostering awareness of algorithmic decision-making and how it works as well as deliberately activating or deactivating algorithmic influence.